Royal Victoria Place shopping centre

 RVP redevelopment

-A development feasibility study has been undertaken considering options for future development to enhance the centre.
-This will be considered by Full Council on 16 July 2025 when Councillors will decide if they wish to proceed to the next step of redeveloping the centre – designing the recommended scheme.
-The aim of redevelopment is to enhance the centre, support the centre as a focus for the community, and strengthen the Council’s investment in the town centre.
+The aim of redevelopment is to enhance the shopping centre, support it as a focus for the community, and strengthen the Council’s investment in the town centre.
 As plans develop, we will continue to keep you informed.

 Further information can be found on the RVP Redevelopment page.